cyberbotics/webots-doc/guide/debugging-c-cpp-controllers.md

 ```

 Note that, the *-g* flag should now appear in the compilation line.
 Once you
-have recompiled the controller, hit the `Pause` and `Revert` buttons.
+have recompiled the controller, hit the `Pause` and `Reload` buttons.
 This
 pauses the simulation and reloads the freshly compiled versions of the
 controller.
 Now find the process ID (PID) of the "soccer\_supervisor" process,
 using `ps -e` (Linux) or `ps -x` (macOS), or using the *Task Manager*